mlkenny/CSUS-CSC/CSC-139/README.md

 # Operating System Principles (CSC 139)
-This repository is dedicated to the CSC 139 course taught at Sacramento State by Dr. Khaleq during the Fall 2025 Semester.
+This repository is dedicated to the CSC 139 course taught at Sacramento State by Dr. Abeer Abdel Khaleq during the Fall 2025 Semester.

 ## Directory Focal Points
 - Contains implementation examples/practice problems for: